danger-academy/liri/README.md

-# liri
+## LIRI
-LIRI is a command-line interface (CLI) which accepts properly formatted queries and returns the relevant data
+LIRI is a command-line interface (CLI) which accepts properly formatted queries and returns the relevant data.